 We are not asking you to teach others how to write.
 We are simply asking for you to share your experiences.
 When you tell us about a specific writing situation and how you dealt with it, mentally, emotionally or strategically, either successfully or unsuccessfully, people learn from your experience.

 This initiative is specially aimed at students who wish to rack up hours for the President's Volunteer Award (PVA), while becoming better writers.
 However, you do not have to be in the PVA programme to be a Writing-talk Advocate.
 We encourage everyone's participation.
 All academic levels are welcome, first-year all the way up to PhD and staff, anyone who writes in academic contexts.
 You do not have to be a UL student, and we accept submissions from across the globe.
 By talking about what we do when we write - how we overcome obstacles that inevitably arise, what works and doesn't work in pursuit of good grades on papers or acceptance for publication - we all become better writers.

-Visit writingtalkul.wordpress.com to read about how others have overcome obstacles in writing and consider submitting a short piece about your own writing experiences about writing for university.
-Sign up today on studentvolunteer.ie or send your blog entry directly to email@example.com to be a Writing-talk Advocate and begin making contributions to Writing-talk!
+Visit regionalwritingcentre.tumblr.com to read about how others have overcome obstacles in writing and consider submitting a short piece about your own writing experiences about writing for university.
+Sign up today on studentvolunteer.ie or send your blog entry directly to firstname.lastname@example.org to be a Writing-talk Advocate and begin making contributions to Writing Talk!